 Liposarcoma is a malignant soft tissue tumor.
 It can be found anywhere in the body where soft tissue is present, including muscles, tendons, connective tissue, fat, blood vessels, and nerve and joint tissue, but it is most often found in the abdominal cavity or limbs, such as the thigh or upper arm.
 There are many types of liposarcoma.
 It usually doesn't spread beyond its location and may exist for a long time before being discovered.
 The cause is unknown but may be linked to genetics and inherited diseases.
 Liposarcoma is rare and can affect anyone, but it most often affects adults age 50 to 65.
 It is the most common form of soft tissue sarcoma in adults.

 Our excellence has not gone unnoticed.
-Becker's Hospital Review included UAB on its recent list of "100 Hospitals and Health Systems with Great Oncology Programs” – a testament to patient care, cancer outcomes, and research – and the center has consistently been recognized for excellence by U.S. News & World Report.
-Additionally, the center developed the UAB Health System Cancer Community Network, an elite group that includes 10 partner hospitals across five states, with the goal of expanding the availability and quality of cancer services for patients.
+Becker's Hospital Review included UAB on its list of “100 Hospitals and Health Systems with Great Oncology Programs” – a testament to our patient care, cancer outcomes, and research.
+Also, our oncology program has consistently been recognized for excellence by U.S. News & World Report.
+Trust your gynecologic cancer care to UAB Medicine.
 Together with our team of experts, your fight is our fight.

 UAB is an active participant in research and clinical trials for the diagnosis and treatment of liposarcoma.
 We encourage you to speak to your physician about research and clinical trial options and browse the link below for more information.View Clinical Trials